Today find out about the German Carnival Recipes: Mutzen – A Regional Recipe from the Rhineland.

 – Melt the butter, add sugar, rum and eggs, beat them until foamy.

 - add flour, baking powder and mix it well until you have a dough which is making bubbles.

 – Dust them with powdered sugar and sprinkle them with rose water.

-You get here an ancient recipe from the convent which had been handed through all the centuries from generation to generation.
-Enjoy the piece of culinary German tradition.
+This recipe is ancient!
+It is from the convent and the recipe was handed around through all the centuries from generation to generation.
+Enjoy this traditional German food specialty!